FreQUENTLY Asked Questions

 Do residents have guests overnight?

 Yes.
 Relatives, out-of-town guests, and significant others are welcome, as long as we let each other know about visitors in advance.
-We can used our parlor or library to put up guests.
+We can use our parlor or library to put up guests.

 Does the house include pets?

-Yes, one dog, and three cats (we've agreed not to add more).
+Yes, one dog, and one cat (we probably won't add more).

 How do you decide practical questions like food policies or furnishings for the house?